Noname-SA/aws-terraform-example/ec2/README.md

 # AWS EC2 Terraform Script

-This terraform script will automatically create a Noname server installed on the latest AWS Linux 2.
+This terraform script will automatically create a Noname server installed on either Ubuntu (latest), AWS Linux 2 (latest), or RHEL 7 (latest).
 After instantiating resources, the Noname platform itself will be installed which takes 15-20 minutes at a minimum.
 You can use `sudo docker ps` to check when the docker images have been fully added; the instance will reboot after completing.

 Note: Please remove Elastic IP resource if you are planning to access it using private IP.